SodertornHB/canvas-account-registration/README.md

 # Overview / Introduction
 This is an application where users can register their EduId accounts.
-Adminsitrator can then integrate the account in Canvas LMS.
+Administrators can then integrate the account in Canvas LMS.

 # Getting Started
 To start using this code, follow these steps to clone the repository, set up the database, and configure the project locally.